Hillmonkey/printf/README.md

 	* [ ] **Prototype**: int `_printf(const char *format, ...);`
 	* [ ] Returns: the number of characters printed (excluding the null byte used to end output to strings)
 	* [ ] format is a character string.
 The format string is composed of zero or more directives
-	* [ ] You need to handle the following conversion sepcifiers:
+	* [ ] You need to handle the following conversion specifiers:
 		* [ ] c
 		* [ ] s
 		* [ ] %